brevven/aluminum/README.md

 If used alongside most of the other BZ mods, the game will become quite a bit more complex.
 As always with BZ resource mods, the game is not extended much past the rocket launch, instead the game is a lot wider up to that point.
 For a post-rocket-launch extension, consider using this mod alongside Krastorio2, Space Exploration, or both.

-If you want a vanilla-esque game with some tweaks, try vanilla with this mod, or perhaps a less complex one like [Titanium](https://mods.factorio.com/mod/bztitanium) or [Lead](https://mods.factorio.com/mod/bzlead).
+If you want a vanilla-esque game with some tweaks, try this mod, or perhaps a less complex one like [Titanium](https://mods.factorio.com/mod/bztitanium) or [Lead](https://mods.factorio.com/mod/bzlead).

 ### Details